 These Cake Batter Blondies may just be the happiest & yummiest treat eveeerrrrrr!!!
 I discovered these online years ago on one of my favorite blogs and they’ve been a big part of my life since.
-Gracie from Hungry Blonde is the creator of this fabulous dessert and yes, they are definitely worth the hype – because cake batter & sprinkles & slightly underbaked centers plus I love a good handheld sweet treat.
+Gracie from Hungry Blonde is the creator of this fabulous dessert and yes, they are definitely worth the hype!
+Because cake batter & sprinkles & slightly under-baked centers ?.
 Safe to say these blondies are pretty perfect.
-I recently asked Gracie if I could share these on my blog becasue I love them so much I just have to have them on here and she was kind enough to oblige.
+I recently asked Gracie if I could share these on my blog because I love them so much I just have to have them on here and she was kind enough to oblige.

 The original recipe says to bake the batter in an 8×8 baking pan or an 8 inch cake pan but I like to double the recipe and bake them in a 9×13 inch rimmed baking sheet, because I like a lot of blondies 🙂 The key to these babies is to NOT OVER BAKE.
-When these come out of the oven they’ll look dough-y and not fully baked through – this is fine!
+When these come out of the oven they’ll look dough-y and not fully baked through – this is just how you want them!
 They’re going to set as they cool and once they’ve cooled you’ll cut into the most soft, tender heavenly cake batter pieces.

 Cake Batter Blondies